ButternCream/Spotty/README.md

 ### *Todo* :construction:
 - Wait for spotify webhooks :worried:
-- Exception handling for the database :x:
+- Exception handling for the database :heavy_check_mark: (kind of)
-- Better permissions for things like !stop and !track :x:
+- Better permissions for things like !stop and !track :heavy_check_mark:
 - Limit the channels in which !track can be called :x:
 - !random :id: - Randomly pick a song from the specific playlist :x:
 - !where - List the channels in the server that are tracking playlists :x: